fablabbcn/smartcitizen-enclosures/SmartCitizen Outdoor Cases V2.0-2.1/Milled HDPE/README.md

 This component is meant for attaching the whole system to a wall or pole, as well as supporting the installation of an external power supply in an IP65 box.
 The sheet is 1mm stainless steel with laser cutting and bent in two edges 90º.

 <img src="https://live.staticflickr.com/65535/48439649392_67e981db3b_h.jpg" alt="SCK 2.1 Outdoor enclosure">

+## Power supply

+Check the the [Power supply](https://github.com/fablabbcn/smartcitizen-enclosures/tree/master/SmartCitizen%20PowerSupply) for more instructions.
+The enclosure is [this one](https://www.bopla.de/en/enclosure-technology/product/euromas-polymas/euromas-polymas-enclosures/pk-102-211.html).